Multi-Agent AI Orchestration

 Multi-Agent Orchestration

-LLM-Directed Browser Automation
+Browser Automation

-The SmartWeb agent drives a real browser via CDP — navigating, clicking, extracting PDFs, taking screenshots — all guided by LLM planning with stuck detection and quality gates.
+The SmartWeb agent drives a real browser via CDP — navigating, clicking, extracting PDFs, taking screenshots — guided by LLM planning with stuck detection and quality gates.

 Install and execute Agent Skills — self-contained packages with scripts, resources, and constraints.
 Each skill runs in isolation with safety evaluation before execution.